 - Smells incredible.
-There is nothing quite like the smell of short ribs braised in red wine and herbs.
+There is nothing quite like the smell of short ribs braised in red wine and herbs, or white wine and herbs like these braised short ribs.
 It smells like home, warmth, and family.

 - It's affordable.
 Mixing the beef with sauce and pasta allows you to extend the beef allowing you to get the most bang for your buck.
 I was able to get the short ribs on sale for $6.29 per pound but you can also use chuck or beef stew meat to make this even more affordable.